How to Work with Legal Funding Brokers

-Origination is the lifeblood of every legal funding business, and as we touch upon in our eBook (see page 8), brokers can provide a valuable, potentially expensive source for origination, and can help you build and balance your portfolio, providing access to different case-types.
+Origination is the lifeblood of every legal funding business, and brokers can provide a valuable, potentially expensive source for origination, and can help you build and balance your portfolio, providing access to different case-types.

 This post will review many of functions of brokers in the funding industry and provide some useful tips on working with them.

 What role do brokers play in legal funding?

 It's all in the name, really.
 The basic definition of a "broker" is one who acts as an intermediary in a transaction.
 Unsurprisingly, brokers in legal funding perform a similar function to brokers in any other industry.
 In short, brokers are lead generation experts.

 On a fundamental level, brokers operate via high-volume lead generation.
 They sometimes source cases through personal relationships with attorneys, but much more frequently they use search engine optimization (SEO) and search engine marketing (SEM) tactics.
 Thus, compared to other industries, brokers in this business typically have valuable SEO/SEM expertise and are able to generate many leads by this leveraging these abilities.